— execute a command as another user

 invoking process permitted by the env_check and

-env_keep options.
-This is effectively a whitelist for
+options.
+This is effectively a whitelist for environment variables.

 If, however, the env_reset option is disabled, any variables not explicitly denied by the env_check and env_delete options are inherited from the invoking process.
 In this case, env_check and env_delete behave like a blacklist.
 Since it is not possible to blacklist all potentially dangerous environment variables, use of the default env_reset behavior is encouraged.